School Program

 How our School Program differs from general education settings

 The School Program provides highly structured, individualized education with a lower student-to-teacher ratio, integrated therapy services, and a curriculum focused on functional life skills alongside academics.
-It's designed for children who require more intensive support than general education school settings.
+It's designed for children who require more intensive support than general education school settings can provide.

 School hours